MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The goal of the SVCB RR is to allow clients to resolve a single additional DNS RR in a way that:

-* Provides service endpoints authoritative for the service, along with parameters associated with each of these endpoints.
+* Provides endpoints that are authoritative for the service, along with parameters associated with each of these endpoints.
-* Does not assume that all alternative service endpoints have the same parameters or capabilities, or are even operated by the same entity.
+* Does not assume that all alternative endpoints have the same parameters or capabilities, or are even operated by the same entity.
 This is important as DNS does not provide any way to tie together multiple RRs for the same name.